-The milestone payments and royalty revenue and some of the operational and other expenses incurred by the Company are received/paid in US dollars.
+The milestone payments and royalty and sales price revenue and some of the operational and other expenses incurred by the Company are received/paid in US dollars.
 The assets and liabilities of the Company are recorded in Canadian dollars.
-As a result, fluctuations in the US dollar against the Canadian dollar could result in unanticipated and material fluctuations in the financial results of the Company.
-The Company has no plans for hedging its foreign currency transactions.
+As a result, fluctuations in the US dollar against the Canadian dollar could result in material fluctuations in the financial results of the Company.